theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 date = "2022-08-25T13:39:11-04:00"

 author = "Theo"
-description = "List and descriptions of plug-ins I use with Neovim.
-There is also an one-year-update!" tags = ["Neovim"]
+description = "List and descriptions of plug-ins I use with Neovim (2022).
+Let's go over what stuck with me and what did not in 2023" tags = ["Neovim"]

 cover = ""